 Shaded pink tiles with grey marble separated by a chrome horizon accent the member’s lounge.
 The pathway flows with leather sofas, towel drop-off, and is arranged with sofas and chairs and communal tables next to large windows overlooking the city.

 Swimming Pool and Wet Deck

 The Wet bar can be accessed from the courtyard.
-Inspired by the blue pool shades, the tiled walls are similar with grey marble matching below the horizon as scene in other spaces like the FIT room.
-Above the bar, 2 large lighted brass rings highlight colorful bottles and is supported by 5 additional inter-linked brass rings which are an LED lighting system.
+Inspired by the blue pool shades, the tiled walls are similar with grey marble matching below the horizon as seen in other spaces like the FIT room.
+Above the bar, 2 large lighted brass rings highlight colorful bottles and are supported by 5 additional inter-linked brass rings which are an LED lighting system.

 The Sixth Floor: Where the Guests Play

-Elevators are frames by light around edges of walls, floor and ceiling and dark-grey mirrored walls create an infinity effect of reflections.
+Elevators are frames by the light around edges of walls, floor, and ceiling and dark-grey mirrored walls create an infinity effect of reflections.
 Each floor is lined with dark grey mirrors.
 Corridors at one end have walls in corrugated aluminum, a material often seen in Osaka architecture.
-The other side is polished, sparkly cement walls.
-Custom carpeting, line corridors with overlapping concentric semi-circles which emulate the blue and sea wave pattern from sixth-centura Seigaiha.
+The other side is polished sparkly cement walls.
+Custom carpeting, lines corridors with overlapping concentric semi-circles which emulate the blue and sea wave pattern from sixth-century Seigaiha.